eth-protocol-fellows/cohort-one/notes/cesarbrazon/5_why-migrate-away-from-eoas.md

 # Why do we want to migrate away from EOAs

-- With EOAs users do not needs to pay for gas when onboarding in Ethereum, if we would move to "Smart Wallets", which are Smart Contracts with EOA capabilities, the user will need to deploy this SC to create his account
+- With EOAs, users do not need to pay for gas when onboarding in Ethereum.
+If we move to "Smart Wallets," which are Smart Contracts with EOA capabilities, the user will need to deploy this SC to create his account

 - With EIP-3074, one EOA can be authorized on many contracts simultaneously.